Bennett High School (Buffalo, New York): History

-Bennett High School was built in 1923.
+Bennett High School was built in 1923 (cornerstone laid on November 15, 1923), opened on September 8, 1925 and was dedicated on November 24, 1925.
 It has four stories with 270000 sqft.
 It is named after Lewis J. Bennett, who donated the land for the school and for All High Stadium.
 Portions of the 1984 movie The Natural were filmed in All High Stadium, although it was filmed as Wrigley Field.

 The school was renovated in the summer of 2005 and the summer of 2006.
 During this time, some students were housed at Bennett while others were housed at nearby School 63 on Minnesota Avenue.

 In 2014, the alumni association and the Buffalo Board of Education worked cooperatively to bring a dramatic change to the curriculum at Bennett.
 In 2017, the last class of students in the original Bennett programs graduated.
 At the same time a new program was put into place, the Lewis J. Bennett High School of Innovative Technology.
-Its first graduating class will be in 2020.
+Its first graduating class was in 2020.